-Goal 4: Incorporate additional practice areas into the membership
+Goal 4: Incorporate Additional Practice Areas into the Membership

 Instead of emphasizing discounts, the right wellness solution complements your entire range of service offerings.
-A comprehensive solution should extend throughout the practice, supplying built-in tools to promote additional service areas, such as kennel, grooming, spa, holistic medicine, nutrition programs, treatment plans, and more.
+A comprehensive solution should extend throughout the practice, supplying built-in tools to promote additional service areas, such as kennel, grooming, spa, holistic medicine, nutrition programs, chronic illness plans, and more.
 Tailoring services to the pet in this fashion can boost contract values of your wellness plan by 20% or more.

 What’s more, incorporating additional services into wellness plans differentiates your practice from large chains and local competitors, while providing quality care.

-Goal 5: Increase practice valuation
+Goal 5: Increase Practice Valuation